 If existing provider capacity does not meet the above criteria, Applicant may be required to provide additional contracted or out-of-network care.
 Applicants are encouraged to consider contracting with identified ECPs in order to provide reasonable and timely access for low-income, medically underserved communities.

-- Single, Pull-down list.
-1: Requesting consideration of alternate standard, explanation attached 2: Not requesting consideration under the alternate standard
+- 1: Requesting consideration of alternate standard, explanation attached - 2: Not requesting consideration under the alternate standard

 18 Quality